-USA new construction starts in January increased by 8% to 9% from a year earlier.
+US new construction starts in the 1st half of 2018 increased by 8.5% from 2017 levels.
 The Trump administration managed to pass a new tax law will have a positive impact on the USA construction sector.
 The corporate tax rate was changed from 35% to 21%, a 60% reduction.
-The Trump administration has proposed an American Energy & Infrastructure plan that sets out possible public-private investment to stimulate a $1 + trillion budget for future infrastructure expenditures (roads, railways, bridges and airports) over the next decade.
-The jury is still out on when this legislation will be enacted.
+The Trump administration has proposed an American Energy & Infrastructure plan that sets out possible public-private investment to stimulate a $1 + trillion budget for future infrastructure expenditures (roads, railways, bridges and airports) over the next decade, the jury is still out on when this legislation will be enacted.

-We are starting to see USA Engineering and Construction Management firms raising their billing rates and profit margins, look for costs of these services to increase by 3% to 5% in 2018 over 2017 rates.
+We are starting to see US Engineering and Construction Management firms raising their billing rates and profit margins, look for costs of these services to increase by 3% to 5% in 2018 over 2017 rates.

 Canada’s construction industry is expected to advance over the next two to three years to a market in excess of C$300 billion.
-The Canadian Dollar has weakened to 1.30 to the USA Dollar, the weakening of Oil / Gas and commodities markets around the world has seriously impacted the Canadian Oil / Gas construction sector.
-Oil related construction in Alberta has slowed down appreciably in the last 12 – 24 months, however a couple of projects have been approved in the last month or two with Oil starting to trend upwards to the $60 to $65 a barrel range.
-Canadian construction costs (labor and materials) are forecast to stay relatively flat rising no more than 2.9% to 3.2%.in the 1st half of 2018.
+The Canadian Dollar has continued to weaken to 1.33 to the US Dollar, the strengthening Oil / Gas and commodities markets around the world has not helped the Canadian Dollar, which is hard to explain.
+Oil related construction in Alberta has slowed down appreciably in the last 18 – 30 months, however a couple of projects have been approved in the last month or two with Oil starting to trend upwards to the $65 to $70 a barrel range.
+Canadian construction costs (labor and materials) are forecast to stay relatively flat rising no more than 2.7% to 3.1%.in the 2nd half of 2018.
 Canada’s expanding population, its flourishing housing market and internal industry production / manufacturing endeavors will be the primary actions that supports this growth.